Rohan-Kadam/WLANController/README.md

 -- Extending the openCAPWAP v2.0 project.

--- Modifications are intended to make it more suitable in SDN paradigm.
+-- Modifications are intended to make it more suitable for SDN paradigm.

 ===================================================================================